sneakernets/DMXOPL/README.md

 Because all soundfonts I've heard *stink* compared to the SC55, and to this day i'm not satisfied with the state of Sound Canvas soundfonts, or the software midi sequencers that claim to use them.

 ### Something doesn't sound quite right.
 All DMX implementations seem to differ from port to port and player to player.
 My patches are tested in Vanilla Doom, Chocolate Doom, and ZDoom 2.8.1.
 If you hear something different that you don't hear in those three ports, it is a bug that should be reported to the respective authors.
+However, some sounds may sound louder than others.
+This is due to the way DMX handles velocity on voices with maxed out volume, which has largely been addressed by now.

 ### I'd like to use this in my project.
 Go ahead, just give credit.
-My recommended string for plugins is "DMXOPL3", or "DMXOPL3 v2.0".
-DMXOPL3(Sneakernets) is also acceptable.
+My recommended string for plugins is "DMXOPL3", or "DMXOPL3 v2.x".
+"DMXOPL3 by Sneakernets" is also acceptable.
 Also, don't erase the original DMXOPL preset for this one - I'd love to see both included if possible!

 ### How can I help?
 Send a pull request.
-Contributing is easy, just follow the guide.
+Submit your instrument as a OPLI format instrument in the "Contributions" directory.

 # Credits
 ***